-• create guarantees or make investments unless the aggregate of all such guarantees and investments is less than 10% of shareholders' equity of BC Ferries, BC Ferries meets certain financial tests or two rating agencies confirm that the proposed guarantee or investment will not adversely impact BC Ferries' ratings; and • issue additional indebtedness unless certain financial tests are met.
+- create guarantees or make investments unless the aggregate of all such guarantees and investments is less than 10% of shareholders' equity of BC Ferries, BC Ferries meets certain financial tests or two rating agencies confirm that the proposed guarantee or investment will not adversely impact BC Ferries' ratings; and - issue additional indebtedness unless certain financial tests are met.

 These covenants are subject to important qualifications and limitations.
 See "Capital Markets Platform - Indenture" and "Details of the Offering - Covenants".

-Debt Service Reserve Fund: The Indenture requires BC Ferries to establish a segregated fund, designated as the "Debt Service Reserve Fund", comprised of Series Reserve Accounts for each series of Obligation Bonds with a term of one year or more, into which BC Ferries shall cause to be deposited an amount equal to not less than six months debt service requirements in respect of such series of Bonds.
+Debt Service Reserve Fund:

+The Indenture and each Supplemental Indenture will require BC Ferries to establish a segregated fund, designated as the "Debt Service Reserve Fund", comprised of Series Reserve Accounts for each series of Obligation Bonds with a term of one year or more, into which BC Ferries shall cause to be deposited an amount equal to not less than six months debt service requirements in respect of such series of Bonds.
 Each Series Reserve Account is to be funded at the time of the issuance of such series of Bonds.
 Money in a Series Reserve Account will be used to pay principal, interest and other amounts due in respect of the applicable series of Bonds at the direction of BC Ferries or to the extent such payments have not been made when due.

-Use of Proceeds: The net proceeds from the sale of the Series 04-4 Bonds offered hereby are estimated to be \$247.1 million, after deducting the Underwriters' fee and the expenses of the offering payable by BC Ferries, estimated to be approximately \$300,000.
-Such net proceeds will be used to repay certain indebtedness and accrued interest owed to the lenders under existing credit facilities and for general corporate purposes.
+Use of Proceeds:

+The net proceeds from the sale of the Series 04-1 Bonds offered hereby are estimated to be \$246.8 million, after deducting the Underwriters' fee and the expenses of the offering payable by BC Ferries, estimated to be approximately \$1.2 million.
+Such net proceeds, together with drawings of \$200 million under the Credit Facility, will be used as follows: approximately \$431.2 million to repay indebtedness and accrued interest owed to the Province; approximately \$9.8 million to fund the initial deposits required to be made to the Debt Service Reserve Fund maintained by BC Ferries pursuant to the Indenture and the Supplemental Indentures authorizing the Series 04-1 Bonds and the Pledged Bonds issued to the lenders under the Credit Facility; and the balance for general corporate purposes.
 See "Use of Proceeds" and "Capital Market Platform - Credit Facility".
-Risk Factors: An investment in the Series 04-4 Bonds is subject to a number of risk factors.
-Prospective purchasers should consider all of the information set forth in this prospectus, including the discussion under "Risk Factors".